w3c/wai-media-guide/description.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-This page provides guidance on creating audio description of visual information for new and existing videos.
+This page provides guidance on understanding and creating audio description of visual information for new and existing videos.
 (It does not apply to audio-only, such as podcasts.)

 {::nomarkdown}
 {% include box.html type="end" %}